Posted on

-Employees can be disciplined for submitting a timesheet late, or with errors.
-However, that discipline cannot impact the employee’s pay.
-Employers are not allowed to delay or dock the worker’s pay for a timesheet mishap.
-The discipline is limited to warning, suspending, or terminating the worker, and cannot be done in a discriminatory fashion.
+You can be disciplined for submitting a timesheet late, or with errors.
+However, that discipline cannot impact your pay.
+Employers are not allowed to delay or dock your pay for a timesheet mishap.
+The discipline is limited to warning, suspending, or terminating you, and cannot be done in a discriminatory fashion.

 What can happen if I turn in a late timesheet?

-Employees who are late with their timesheet submission can face disciplinary measures.
+If you are late with your timesheet submission, you can face disciplinary measures.

 Those disciplinary measures are frequently laid out in the employee handbook.
 They often increase in severity based on the nature of the conduct and how often it has happened.
 They are usually on a progressive scale and include: